sampsyo/cs6120/content/blog/2019-09-25-manually-managed-memory.md

 to a value in memory of type `TYPE`.
 There is no additional syntax for pointer values, since pointer representation is abstract: the only way to produce something of type `ptr<T>` is by using the language's memory allocator.
+There is no address-of operator (like C's `&`) either.

 #### Allocating Memory

 We added a typed `alloc` primitive to Bril.
 Bril's `alloc` works like C's `malloc`, but the argument passed to `alloc` represents the number of elements to allocate, rather than the number of bytes to allocate.

 In Bril, allocating a pointer to 10 ints looks like this:
 ```C